JanKleprlik/PetriNets/README.md

 There is aditional loop and type of token for *Runways*, this type of token represents wether ther is an empty runway.

 Above mentioned types (*AirControl*, *GroundControl*, *Runway*, *Planes*) are represented by tokens.
-We could use different colors for each type, but PetriDotNet did not allow me to define the types.
+We could use different colors for each type, but as I have figured out after a few hours PetriDotNet for colored nets does not work.
 However we can see that different types are not necessary as each type has its own loop and tokens can not get mixed up.
+I have modified the net a little bit and made it colored.
+This approach is described below together with example situation of how is PetriDotNet broken for colored nets.

 ---